The San Francisco Zoo has been a favorite of Bay Area kids for many years; there's lots for adults to enjoy here, too.

 There is also a cafe across the street on Sloat Boulevard worth trying, the Java Beach Cafe at 45th Avenue, near the famous Doggie Diner head.
 Gourmet omelettes and wraps, waffles and sandwiches.

-The Beach Chalet, also up the Great Highway near Golden Gate Park, is a another good place to eat.
+The Beach Chalet, also up the Great Highway near Golden Gate Park, is another good place to eat.
 Beautiful ocean views, and good food.
 Try their in-house beers and admire the WPA murals in the entryway.

 Go to SF Zoo map, where you can download a map of the grounds with a list of the exhibits to plan your visit.